 Don’t take the bait

-Imagine you’re doing a media interview and the reporter asks a question about the upcoming elections, or leans across the table and says, “of course this will remain off the record?”
+Imagine you’re doing a media interview and the reporter asks a question about the upcoming elections, or while you're "warming up" says, “of course this will remain off the record?”
 Don’t give in to the urge to pontificate, instead, you can say briefly that the elections provide uncertainty and the markets do not like uncertainty.
 Or explain the part geo-political events play (or don’t play) in your investment process.
 Because, of course, there is never an off-the-record conversation, especially when it involves politics.

 If the perfunctory answers mentioned above do not throw the sharks off the scent, that’s when you bridge to what you really want to talk about—your fund and its investment strategy.
 So, when you go into any interview, whether you receive a political question or a chaotic markets question, be prepared to bridge back to what you know best—your fund and key messages about the investment process.
 If the reporter persists with the political angle, tell him you do not have a crystal ball and take every opportunity to get back to what you know.

 For more information on how SunStar Strategic can help you prepare for interviews with the media, click here.

 Check out our e-book to find out more about the bridging techniques we discussed